hollumighty/js-mongoDb-docker-demo-app/README.md

 - mongodb for data storage

-#### To start the application using docker compose

-START BY CONFIGURING THE DATABASE
+# START BY CONFIGURING THE DATABASE

 - pull the mongodb official image from dockerhub
 - pull the mongodb official image from dockerhub